-Members will post their images in the new Flickr group for This Is Our Life … every Monday you’ll find the new prompt up on the Flickr group page (found inside the gray box).
+Members will post their images in the new Flickr group for This Is Our Life … every Monday you’ll find the new prompt up on the Flickr group page (found inside the gray box) and it’s also listed in the 2014 Master Theme List thread in the discussion area on the Flickr page.
 Have your submissions for the week posted before Sunday evening please.
-Yes, this means the first week of the year will be a short one – so it may be a challenge to get that first one in, but that way we’ll all be warmed up and ready to tackle the rest of the year!

-I will be doing blog posts that feature images from the group to show off some of our member’s photos (to be included in the featured images blog posts please use Paint the Moon products in the edit, otherwise it’s not required for any submissions or participation).
-Please submit only one photo per week (unless you are doing the regular Let’s Do 52 project as well).
+I will be doing occasional blog posts that feature images from the group to show off some of our member’s photos (to be included in the featured images blog posts please use Paint the Moon products in the edit, otherwise it’s not required for any submissions or participation).
+Please submit only one photo per week.
 Sometimes it’s a challenge to pick our favorite as the photo of the week, but I find that is part of how we grow and learn.

 Please come share your project images on our Facebook wall as well … see the Paint the Moon Facebook Page – Come Share, Be Inspired, and Ask Questions!

 This project is all about YOUR life – and taking lifestyle shots are all about genuine moments, the real life raw emotion and the relaxed, everyday details that make our lives so special.
 Although many of you are lifestyle photographers for your clients, this project and information below is more focused on the personal lifestyle shots that you take just for YOU.
 I talk a lot about capturing moments with your children in the details below, however, this project is for everyone no matter what your life is like … whether you have children or not, it’s meant to help you record the important memories in your life and the details you want to remember forever.
-Taking all that into account, there are a few tips I’d love to share that can help you to create the most beautiful and meaningful captures possible.
+Be sure to

 All the links …